Good Books and Great Getaways: Spring is a Reader’s Delight

 Bearly Used Books, Parry Sound

-Opened in the mid 1990s in a smaller location, this renowned hotspot has been delighting readers at its new building for a few years now.
+Opened in the mid 1990s, this renowned hotspot has been delighting readers at its new building for a few years now.
 Set up in a former doctors’ office, this bookstore in the heart of Parry Sound is a bibliophiles’ dream.

 Owned by Melissa Thomson, who took over the store in the summer of 2007, the store receives and sells thousands of books a year and is one of the largest second-hand book stores in the province.